f4b6a3/uuid-creator/README.md

 With the incrementing clock sequence the limit of UUIDs created in the same second and in a single host machine rises to 163,840,000,000, since the timestamp resolution is 10,000,000 and the range is 16,384.
 So, the maximum average rate is 163 billion per second per node identifier.

-This implementation generates balanced clock sequences in the case that there are many instances of `AbstractUuidCreator` running.
+This implementation generates _balanced_ clock sequences in the case that there are many instances of `AbstractUuidCreator` running.
 This is done to avoid more than one instance using the same clock sequence.
+It generates a clock sequence numbers as far as possible from the previous numbers generated.

 You can create any strategy that implements the `ClockSequenceStrategy`, if none of the strategies are good for you.